Bug report #1752

 When changing the font settings for labels in the properties dialog for a vector layer, the font selector is brought up but changes to the fonts make no effect on the label display.
 Looking at the qgs file, the fonts stay on their default of Lucinda Grande 12.

-#3 Updated by William Kyngesburye almost 11 years ago
+#3 Updated by William Kyngesburye over 11 years ago

 4.4.something.
 I've been holding off on 4.5 until I hear more about whether Qgis is supposed to be compatible with 4.5, or just "it should be, but...".
 So far I'm just hearing about issues like this one.